cldellow/datasette-ui-extras/README.md

 - Tables have sticky headers so you can keep track of columns while scrolling big data sets.

+- Facets:
     - Facets are rendered in a sidebar, lazy loaded after your core table has been shown.

-- The human description for '=' and '!=' against a column that is a foreign key includes the label of the foreign row.

     - New facet types:
         - facet by year (`2022`)
         - facet by year/month (`2022-10`)
         - statistical summary (min, median, p90, p95, p99, max)
+    - Suggested facets: We no longer suggest facets.
+Instead, use the cog menu on the column to add facets.

+- Foreign keys:
+    - The human description for '=' and '!=' against a column that is a foreign key includes the label of the foreign row.
+    - The row page shows the label of foreign key values.

 - Pressing `/` focuses the search box.

-- When viewing a single entry's page, we render the data as a vertical column, with one attribute per row.
+- When viewing a single row's page, we render the data as a vertical column, with one attribute per row.

 - Mobile column options: Click the column name to see the column options, for sorting and faceting.